 Finally, on the suitability of the Outcome Harvesting methodology for NIMD, the evaluators advised that the possibility of substantiating NIMD’s outcomes can problematic due to the both political sensitivities of the work NIMD and its partners do, and the trust that is so vital to their success.
 The mere act of consulting with independent third parties about NIMD’s success in influencing other societal actors to change their behaviour carries serious risks of misunderstanding and distrust.

 But NIMD programme managers and staff involved in piloting Outcome Harvesting in Colombia, Mali, Mozambique and Tunisia, with the limitations suggested above for substantiation, consider it a potentially useful tool for NIMD.
 After piloting the method in the four countries, the evaluators note a consensus amongst NIMD’s staff and partners that they consider the method more effective than NIMD’s current monitoring and evaluation tools for identifying their results and learning from what works.
 In addition, they appreciate the facilitative and coaching approach that Outcome Harvesting brings and the fact that they ‘own’ their outcomes.
 This is important, as their participation in the process is a crucial factor in its success.

 The full Executive Summary of the evaluation can be downloaded below.
-If you would like to view the full Mid-Term Evaluation, this can be requested from Nic van der Jagt, Planning, Monitoring and Evaluation (PM&E) Advisor at NIMD.
+If you would like to view the full Mid-Term Evaluation, please contact our Planning, Monitoring and Evaluation (PM&E) team at [email protected].